sanjaradylov/moleculegen-ml/README.md

 **Moleculegen-ML** [[1]](#reference) is a Python package for *de novo* drug design based on generative language modeling.
-It comprises tools for molecular data processing, SMILES-based language modeling and transfer learning.
+It comprises tools for molecular data processing, SMILES-based language modeling (recurrent networks, autoregressive transformers, convolutional networks) and transfer learning.

 ## Documentation
 For now, our [wiki](https://github.com/sanjaradylov/moleculegen-ml/wiki) serves as a